 Starting in 2009, I started to learn Drupal and by 2010, my first Drupal site went live.
 Drupal has been an integral part of my dev-life over the past eight years, but I think it's good to learn a new platform so that's one of the reasons I've ventured here into Jekyll-land.
 Jekyll uses the Liquid templating language which is somewhat similar in syntax to Twig, so it wasn't a big reach to get up to speed relatively quickly.
 I'm learning that the combination of Jekyll and Liquid are extremely powerful.

-As for the future, I am hoping to explore such things as decoupled AKA headless applications.
-For example, the pairing of Drupal and Angular JS which provides an ultra streamlined front-end build process no longer reliant on the high demands of the CMS.
+As for the future, I am hoping to explore such things as decoupled applications.
+For example, the pairing of Drupal and Gatsby which in combo, provide an ultra streamlined front-end build process no longer reliant on the high demands of the CMS.